 The first trick is to successfully lasso the first dock cleat that you come to every time.
 If you miss, you could crash land like before.
 Approach the slip as slowly as possibly while maintaining steerage and use your boat hook to help you reach out and slip the loop over the cleat.
 You don’t need to tighten the loop around the cleat.

 The second trick is to turn your outboard motor’s tiller quickly and fully toward the dock just before the spring line comes tight.
-Keep your motor in gear and idling.
+Keep your motor in its forward gear and idling.
 This will minimize the spring line from turning the bow of the boat toward the dock.
 It also pushes the stern toward the dock for a soft, two-point landing on the fenders that you should have already deployed as usual.

 The whole process is easier to demonstrate than it is to describe, so here’s a quick video to show you how.
-I purposely made this video show a less than perfect landing because that’s how you’ll do it the first few times you try it and it demonstrates how forgiving this docking technique is.
+I purposely made this video of a less than perfect landing because that’s how you’ll do it the first few times you try it and it demonstrates how forgiving this docking technique is.
 As long as you follow the two steps above, you’ll wind up stopped and parallel to the dock.

 After you land safely, straighten the outboard tiller and leave the motor running.
 The thrust of the motor will hold the boat stationary in the slip as long as you need for your crew or guests to step out of the boat or until you can tie it off with your bow and stern lines, then stop the motor.
-Depending on where your motor is mounted, centered or off to one side, you may need to angle the outboard tiller slightly to hold the boat parallel to the dock.
+Depending on where your motor is mounted, centered or offset to one side, you may need to angle the outboard tiller slightly to hold the boat parallel to the dock.

 Like all maneuvers, practice makes perfect.
 After you’ve done this maneuver a few times, you should be able to make perfect, two-point landings nearly every time.
 Then go practice your tacking and gybing.